CppMicroServices/CppMicroServices/documentation/doxygen/standalone/BuildInstructions.md

 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
 - **US_ENABLE_AUTOLOADING_SUPPORT**
-  Enable auto-loading of modules located in special sup-directories.
+  Enable auto-loading of modules located in special sub-directories.
 See \ref MicroServices_AutoLoading for detailed information about this feature.
 - **US_ENABLE_THREADING_SUPPORT**
   Enable the use of synchronization primitives (atomics and pthread mutexes or Windows primitives) to make the API thread-safe.
-If you are application is not multi-threaded, turn this option OFF to get maximum performance.
+If your application is not multi-threaded, turn this option OFF to get maximum performance.
 - **US_USE_C++11 (advanced)**
   Enable the usage of C++11 constructs.